lmangani/docker-rtpengine-speech/README.md

 ```

 ### Usage
-Use docker-compose to manage the containerïstatus¼š
+Use docker-compose to manage the container status
 ```sh
 $ docker-compose up
 ```